Frequently Asked Questions

 The University is a corporate body, but it is not a limited company; and therefore it is not registered at Companies House.

 Nor does the University have a Charity registration number, since (as explained above) it is not on the Register of Charities.
-It does however have a tax-exempt reference number (X7585) with Her Majesty's Revenue and Customs.

 University’s Statutes, Regulations and Policies